amsterdamtimemachine/data-index/README.md

 Feature dates (`features.start_date` / `end_date`) are the source feature's own date range, They drive the histogram and the heatmap, `temporal_frequency` and thus the item's ranking.

 ### Place dates
 (`place.valid_since` / `valid_until`) mark the period a neighbourhood or district geometry was the city's division.
 As these are the only ones whose geometry changed over time is documented in Adamlink.
 Place dates are used to match a neighbourhood/district feature's date range to a relevant periodical geometry during data ingestion.

 ### Place name dates
 Place name dates (`place_name.since` / `until`) represent a historical name of address or street.
 They supply `historicalLabel` shown on a feature.
 Adamlink provides historical names only for streets and addresses.

-### Where the dates come from
+### Dates sources
 **Feature dates** come from the source dataset's own fields, at ingest. **Name dates** come from the Adamlink TTLs — `sem:hasEarliestBeginTimeStamp` / `hasLatestEndTimeStamp` on address observations, and the `sem:` fields on a street's `schema:name` variants (see